Qrsr/Horizon/README.md

 `💡 so if you want to put a stop to it, start with the damage, adjust the armor and the production. increase attacks on the settlement CLEARLY and generally the player threat because this increases due to increased production in the settlement.`

-**AI is waiting tooooo long ...**
+### AI is waiting tooooo long ..
 NPCs should attack the buildings and production facilities depending on the attack rating. depending on the value of the resources that are produced there.
 For example, if the player likes to play aggressively, he could increase the production rate but pay the price. that the attack rate increases significantly.
 In this case there are very interesting attacks and you should stay close to the settlement. that would unlock a whole series of dynamic and minimize the time grinder actions.

 > _See: https://github.com/Wastheland/Horizon/wiki/Enemies_

 The AI and NPCs in general is a big disappointment. simply stripped without great variance, even if horizon is already taking a strong countermeasure here. it still not finished. the main impact could be the increase in the field of vision. if NPCs could see as far as the player, there would be a lot more challenges. if the NPCs are equipped with precision rifles.. so why is the AI kept so small with handicaps. corvega a is a very good example that the AI gives a sh!t. _you can see so far from there you would notice almost everything.._

-> **Summary**
+### Summary
-> well there is so much room for improvement! this game is realesed as unfinished business `finish it ZAW` you're doing a great job already. **Why making so many difficulties?** its a mod not FO5. why not simply release this mod in desolation mode only? together with a 1:1 damage ratio of course with an armor, damage and AI overhaul. in this case you would make sure everyone talking about the same issue(s). with various difficulties you and everyone else is doomed to run into confusion. `although i can understand your attitude if you say everyone should have the opportunity to play the game as they want.`
+_This game is realesed as unfinished business `finish it ZAW` you're doing a great job already. **Why making so many difficulties?** its a mod not FO5. why not simply release this mod in desolation mode only? together with a 1:1 damage ratio of course with an armor, damage and AI overhaul. in this case you would make sure everyone talking about the same issue(s). with various difficulties you and everyone else is doomed to run into confusion. `although i can understand your attitude if you say everyone should have the opportunity to play the game as they want.`_

 ***